 Gaggan Anand has become synonymous with the Bangkok food scene.
-Of all the venerated fine dining chefs in Bangkok, Gaggan Anand is the one you here about most often.
+Of all the venerated fine dining chefs in Bangkok, Gaggan Anand is the chef you hear about most often.
 Fancy dining isn’t really something we do here – there are far too many great, cheap meals in Bangkok to warrant blowing the budget on tasting menus every week.
 But Gaggan is somewhere we have always wanted to go, and was always top of the list of recommendations from others.

 We never made it to the previous incarnation of Gaggan Anand – the eponymously named-Gaggan – oft-quoted as the best restaurant in Asia on Soi Langsuan.
 Back in the old days when you could visit Thailand it was a 3 month wait for tables, and in between us making the booking and having the booking the restaurant closed down.

-No matter though, as Gaggan was relatively quick to spring back to life with the new, also eponymously-named Gaggan Anand between Asok and Phrom Phong.
+No matter though, as Gaggan Anand was relatively quick to spring back to life with the new, also eponymously-named Gaggan Anand restaurant between Asok and Phrom Phong.
 As you can see, I’m really enjoying using the word eponymous and will be aiming to shoehorn it in a couple more times.
 We had our lunch at Gaggan Anand fairly soon after opening, which as just as well as Gaggan Anand was just voted as the 5th Best Restaurant in Asia 2021, as well as the highest new entry in this prestigious list.
 Expect even more buzz about the restaurant in future.

 We’re at Gaggan Anand for the weekend lunch menu.
 At time of writing it’s 2000 THB++ and comprises 9 courses.
 There are several elements I love about this – one is that it’s obviously a treat but not an absolute wallet-killer, two it’s not a 15+ course marathon that becomes a grim slog for my miniature appetite towards the end, and three is that afterwards you get to go home and have an afternoon nap.